Show your confidence without uttering a word.

-You have to show how attentive you are by not only listening but also by watching, it’s more than an eye contact if you think that already spoke about it then.
+You have to show how attentive you are by not only listening but also by watching; it’s more than eye contact if you think that already spoke about it then.
 It’s about observing what nonverbal feedback you are getting along with the verbal ones.

-Also, lack of focus and visual attention is a sign of low confidence in body language.
-As people with low confidence body language tend to be reluctant in listening.
+Also, lack of focus and visual attention is a sign of low confidence in body language as people with little confidence in body language tend to be reluctant to listen.

 11. Use your hands consciously

-A powerful body language is incomplete without the involvement of the most powerful organ, hands.
+An influential body language is incomplete without the involvement of the most powerful organ, the hands.
 Let them see it.
 Use it, let the hands speak.
-Imagine a scenario if I point my finger up towards the sky while asking you to look down, enough said I guess.
+Imagine a scenario if I point my finger up towards the sky while asking you to look down, enough said, I guess.
 Let them synchronize with your words.

-And also while you communicate, don’t hide your hands in your pocket which also sort of creates an illusion that you are trying to hide something.
-Also, show your hands from the open side not otherwise to gain trust.
-This also shows that you have nothing to hide and are trustworthy.
-Openhand is a part of the body language of a confident leader.
+While you communicate, don’t hide your hands in your pocket, which also sort of creates an illusion that you are trying to hide something.
+Also, show your hands from the open side, not otherwise to gain trust; this also indicates that you have nothing to hide and are trustworthy.
+Openhand is a part of the body language of a confident confident leader.

 12. Mirror the body language